Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 NEW YORK (AP) — President Donald Trump attended the New York Yankees game on Thursday night, drawing a mixed reaction while marking the 24th anniversary of the Sept.
-11 attacks, after honoring the memories of the victims at the Pentagon earlier in the day.
+11 attacks.

-Moments earlier, as he first took his seat, the president briefly waved to the crowd and flashed a thumb's up — but not all fans noticed because there was no announcement he was arriving.
+When Yankees slugger Aaron Judge hit a homer in the bottom of the first, Trump stood and applauded, as did members of an entourage that included Attorney General Pam Bondi and Lee Zeldin, a former New York congressman who is now head of the Environmental Protection Agency.

-The stadium also briefly played Trump's unofficial campaign anthem, “God Bless the USA,” but to little rection.
-There were chants of “USA!
-USA!
-USA!" but they were more related to marking Sept.
-11 than Trump's attending the game.
+In the second inning, Trump's attendance was announced and he was shown on the big screen for an extended period while “Hail to the Chief" played.
+He smiled and pumped his fist repeatedly.
+Boos were heard at first, but many in the crowd cheered.

-All that followed Trump stopping by the home team's clubhouse about 15 minutes before the game.
-He shook hands with the players and team staff members, and talked about being close for years with late Yankees owner George Steinbrenner, calling him "a great friend of mine, the whole family.”
+Trump stopped by the home team's clubhouse about 15 minutes before the game.
+He shook hands with the players and team staff members and talked about being close for years with late Yankees owner George Steinbrenner.

 Trump predicted the Yankees would win, noting of his past attending games with Steinbrenner, “We won every time I came.”